AlGaN/AlN heterostructures: an emerging platform for nonlinear integrated photonics: Introduction

 \section{Introduction}

-Advanced classical and quantum photonic applications, such as photonic neuromorphic computing \cite{Shastri2021}, quantum sensing \cite{Xavier2021} and quantum networking \cite{Knaut2023, Zhang2019}, rely on photonic integrated circuits that enable the compact, efficient and high-rate implementation of a variety of optical functionalities.
+Advanced classical and quantum photonic applications, such as photonic neuromorphic computing \cite{Shastri2021}, quantum sensing \cite{Xavier2021} and quantum networking \cite{Knaut2023, Zhang2019,Onewayrepeater,Multipartite,Coherentcontrol} rely on photonic integrated circuits that enable the compact, efficient, and high-rate implementation of a variety of optical functionalities.
 In addition to functionalities adapted from stand-alone optical devices, integrated circuits provide access to mode-multiplexing or routing \cite{Liu2019,9552852} and efficient fiber coupling.
 A comprehensive photonic device platform \cite{Siew2021}, therefore, integrates various components, such as low-loss waveguides, efficient directional couplers, spectral filters, and tunable Mach-Zehnder interferometers (Fig.~\ref{fig:ppconcept}).
-Another versatile component is the tunable ring resonator, essential for spectral filtering, providing strong light-matter interaction, and enabling nonlinear conversion and photon-pair generation \cite{Logan2018,Guo2016,Wang2023}.
-Finally, due to the large variety of classical and optical components available, the heterogeneous integration of components not fabricated directly into the platform material, such as detectors \cite{SNSPD_AlN, EsmaeilZadeh2021} or quantum light sources \cite{Mouradian2015}, is required.
-A photonic platform material should exhibit low optical losses for efficient light transmission, fast electro-optic modulation capabilities for effectively manipulating optical modes, and significant optical nonlinearities to enable advanced functionalities.
+A tunable ring resonator is another particularly versatile component, which can be employed to spectrally filter different modes, to enhance light-matter interaction, or to enable nonlinear frequency conversion and photon-pair generation.\cite{Logan2018,Guo2016,Wang2023}.
+Additionally, given the large variety of electronic and optical components readily available on different material platforms, like detectors \cite{SNSPD_AlN, EsmaeilZadeh2021} or quantum light sources \cite{Mouradian2015,Pregnolato2024}, heterogenous integration is a key approach for building photonic integrated chips with a high level of complexity.
+An ideal photonic platform should, therefore, facilitate such a method while also exhibiting properties such as low optical losses, fast electro-optic modulation, and significant optical nonlinearities to route and manipulate the propagating photons with high efficiency.

+Different material platforms are currently being studied, each with its own advantages and disadvantages in meeting the requirements of a versatile, scalable, and reliable photonic platform.
+For the ultraviolet and visible spectral range, there are several established alternatives to silicon, which is not transparent in this range.
+Lithium niobate on insulator (LNOI) is one of the leading platforms due to its outstanding electro-optic coefficient, high optical nonlinearity, and recent progress in technological development \cite{LNBOI-Poberaj2012,Qi2020,Saravi2021,Zhu2021}.
+However, LNOI faces several challenges.
+Non-standard etching processes are needed to fabricate optical components.
+These processes are incompatible with the conventional manufacturing standards, potentially hindering its scalability \cite{LNB-Han2023}.
+Moreover, despite the advances in epitaxial techniques, research, and industry still predominantly rely on smart-cut lithium niobate derived from bulk crystals, which typically suffer from crystal damage.
+Furthermore, the limited thickness range ($>$300 nm) of smart-cut lithium niobate restricts some applications, such as nanoscale integrated optics \cite{Zivasatienraj2021}.